shabiel/VistA/Documentation/plan-6-monographs/plan6-final.rst

 longer).
 However, many CJK names are only a single character long.
 So the other change that was needed was to allow a family name or a given name that is one character long.

+Later, we tested these changes with Cyrillic and Arabic scripts.
+They proved adequate and no further changes were needed to be made.

 These were all the changes we made.
 These changes do not address the following
 issues: